SHAU-LOK/phantomjs/deploy/README.md

 please use [Docker Toolbox](https://www.docker.com/docker-toolbox).

-Once you have Docker installed, run these commands from the top level of the PhantomJS source repository:
+Once you have Docker installed, run these commands from the top level of the chromessJS source repository:

 ```bash
  $ git clean -xfd .